SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: RESULTS

 Even in the blurred images, as shown in Figure \ref{fig:cs4_disk_lowz_E-MILES}, we can see that the kinematics between the \texttt{method = "velocity"} and \texttt{"spectral"} cubes are closely comparable, with residuals nicely balanced around the zero point.
 With the BC03 system, we see a poorer recovery.
 Comparing the two directly using the histograms in Figure \ref{fig:cs4_hist}, a hollow yellow bump is visible towards the positive residuals showing that the kinematic cubes provide an overestimate of the dispersion in comparison to the spectral cube fit with pPXF.

 These are important tests to run in order to evaluate the success and flexibility of the code.
 Here we have taken each feature in turn and assessed how its addition affects the resulting kinematic image.
 We note that, within the extra-galactic community, the use of E-MILES templates for kinematic fitting is commonplace and as such it is good to see the consistency between input and output in the simulations that have been built and kinematics fit using the same set of stellar population synthesis models.
-Concern is raised with regards to the poorer fits found between the BC03 models fit using E-MILES templates.
-The \textsc{BC03} templates are evolutionary stellar population synthesis codes that are commonly used within the theory community for semi-analytic models and for stellar population fitting.
+Concern is raised with regards to the poorer fits found between the BC03 models fit using E-MILES templates, though we note that these differences are within the spectral resolution of the respective instruments used.
+Furthermore, he \textsc{BC03} templates are evolutionary stellar population synthesis codes that are commonly used within the theory community for semi-analytic models and for stellar population fitting.